pymc-devs/pymc/docs/source/glossary.md

 [Hamiltonian Monte Carlo](https://en.wikipedia.org/wiki/Hamiltonian_Monte_Carlo)
 [HMC](https://en.wikipedia.org/wiki/Hamiltonian_Monte_Carlo)
   A {term}`Markov Chain Monte Carlo` method for obtaining a sequence of random samples which converge to being distributed according to a target probability distribution.
+The approach uses the derivatives of the density function being sampled to generate efficient transitions spanning the posterior.

 [Credibility](https://en.wikipedia.org/wiki/Credibility_theory)
   A form of statistical inference used to forecast an uncertain future event